HackYourFutureBelgium/React_2025/react1/week2/lesson-plan-p2.md

 ### How to declare and use state with useState

 The `useState` hook is used to declare and manage state in functional components.
-Keep in mind useState can only be used in client-side components, and so we need `"use client"` at the top of the file.
-Client-side components are rendered in the browser only, which is what we want for now.
+Keep in mind useState can only be used in client-side components in Next.JS, and so we need `"use client"` at the top of the file.
+Client-side components are rendered in the user's browser (and not on the server), which is what we want for now.

 ```jsx
 "use client" // Ensure that this component renders on the client-side